tiagofsanchez/blog/content/posts/2020-05-05-The future of work needs a better communication tool.md

 ## One more thing

-With a growing concern on data privacy, it is very interesting to see companies like [Mattermost](https://crushingwfh.com/communication/mattermost) designing a messaging solution where the user, in this case the company that uses them, will need to set up the database form their new messaging service.
-As a result them totally own their data.
+With a growing concern on data privacy, it is very interesting to see companies like [Mattermost](https://crushingwfh.com/communication/mattermost) designing a messaging solution where the user, in this case the company that uses them, will need to set up the database for their new messaging service.
+As a result they totally own their data.

 These tools are really trying to transform the way we work together in a more efficient way, taking away the distraction created by communication tools that are driven by engagement metrics and not output.